datapunchorg/punch/UserGuide.md

 ./punch install -f /tmp/SparkOnEks.yaml --patch spec.apiGateway.userPassword=password1 --print-usage-example
 ```

-### How to uninstall SparkOnK8s on AWS
+### How to uninstall SparkOnEks on AWS

 1. Run punch command:

 ```
-./punch uninstall SparkOnK8s
+./punch uninstall SparkOnEks
 ```

 "punch uninstall" will delete the EKS cluster and related load balancer.
 It will not delete the IMA role/policy,
 since the IAM role/policy may be still used by other AWS resources.
 You could manually delete them from AWS web UI.
 In the future, we may add option in "punch uninstall" command to delete those IAM role/policy in a safe way.

-## How to run Spark application after installing SparkOnK8s
+## How to run Spark application after installing SparkOnEks

 "punch install" in previous section will print out example commands to run Spark application.
 Please check the output from "punch install" command.
 Also see following section for how to use `sparkcli` command